anon-aadhaar/anon-aadhaar/README.md

 ![Anon Aadhaar card lite](https://github.com/privacy-scaling-explorations/anon-aadhaar/assets/67648863/b29d784b-610a-4222-8fa5-4a2972e492fd)

 Anon Aadhaar is a protocol that let users anonymously prove their Aadhaar identity, in a very fast and simple way.
-The core of the procotocol is the circuits, but we also provide a SDK to let any app use our protocol.
+The core of the protocol is the circuits, but we also provide a SDK to let any app use our protocol.

 ## 📦 Packages